Murder of Didi passenger prompts China clampdown, outrage

 The latest killing has been one of the most discussed topics on China’s Twitter-like Weibo service since the weekend, with Didi’s official apology post gaining more than 500,000 comments.

-Some of the comments were critical of Didi’s outsourcing of some customer service functions in some cities, after a series of local media reports focused on this aspect.
-Didi said that the incident had revealed many deficiencies with its customer service processes.
+Some comments were critical of Didi’s outsourcing of some customer service functions in some cities, after a series of media reports focused on that.
+Didi said the incident had revealed many deficiencies with its customer service processes.

-Reuters found advertisements on Chinese job portals dating as far back to 2014 from third party companies seeking customer service personnel for Didi in cities such as Beijing, Hefei and Chengdu offering salaries starting from about 3,000 yuan ($436.43) a month.
+Reuters found advertisements on job portals dating as far back as 2014 from third-party companies seeking customer service personnel for Didi in cities such as Beijing, Hefei and Chengdu offering salaries starting from about 3,000 yuan ($436.43) a month.

-Many Chinese netizens said that they wanted to see key changes being made and that public trust was being eroded as it was not the first incident.
+Many social media users said that they wanted to see major changes being made and that public trust was being eroded as it was not the first incident.

 “I don’t dare to use Didi in the future,” one said.

-Didi rival AutoNavi Maps suspended its carpooling service on Monday in China saying that it was doing so out of concern for “passenger safety”.
-It declined to comment on whether the move was related to the Didi case.
+Didi rival AutoNavi Maps suspended its carpooling service on Monday saying that it was doing so out of concern for “passenger safety”.
+It declined to comment on whether the decision was related to the Didi case.

-Reporting by Beijing Monitoring Desk and Brenda Goh in SHANGHAI; Additional Reporting by Shanghai Newsroom; Writing by Tony Munroe; Editing by Muralikumar Anantharaman
+Reporting by Beijing Monitoring Desk and Brenda Goh in SHANGHAI; Additional Reporting by Shanghai Newsroom and Elias Glenn in Beijing; Writing by Tony Munroe; Editing by Muralikumar Anantharaman